ChristopherRC/www.ccadb.org/cas/incident-report.md

 **Expectations:**

  - This section MUST clearly address the following:
+     - **CA Owner CCADB Unique ID:** [The CCADB Unique ID value corresponding to the CA Owner's "CA Owner/Certificate" record disclosed in the CCADB]
      - **Incident description**: [A short description of the nature of the issue.
 This provides just enough context for new readers to understand the details of the incident.]
+     - **Timeline Summary:
+          - Non-compliance Start Date
+          - Non-compliance Identified Date
+          - Non-compliance End Date
-     - **Relevant policies**: [Describe the policies and corresponding sections that result in this problem being diagnosed as an incident.]
+     - **Relevant policies**: [Describe the policy name(s), applicable version(s), and corresponding section(s) that result in this problem being diagnosed as an incident.]
-     - **Source of incident disclosure**: [CHOICE of "Self Reported" OR "Third Party Reported"]
+     - **Source of incident disclosure**: [CHOICE of "Self Reported", "Third Party Reported", or "AUDIT".]

      NOTE: If notified of an incident by a Third Party Reporter, please respect their privacy by only disclosing their name if affirmativley approved to do so (i.e., use "We received a report from a community member" instead of explicitly naming individuals).